GENIUS

 Writing Effective Playbooks

 The best playbooks don't feel scripted — they feel like helpful reminders.
-Here's how to write one that works well under real call conditions.
+A handful of principles.

-Each step should capture one idea.
 Long steps with multiple fields overwhelm staff and increase errors.
-If you need to collect an address and a callback number, that's two steps.
+If you need an address and a callback number, that's two steps.
+Two captures, two reads, two confirmations.

-• ✅ "What's the best address for the job?"
+• "What's the best address for the job?" — yes

-Put policy reminders and compliance notes in guidance notes, not in the question text.
-Staff see them as callout boxes — highly visible but not read aloud.
+Policy reminders, compliance language, and "do not say this" notes go in guidance notes — not in the question text.
+Staff see them as callout boxes; the AI doesn't read them aloud.

-Your wrap-up template should produce a summary your CRM can act on — not a transcript.
-Aim for 3–7 structured fields plus a brief free-text note.
+The wrap-up template should produce a summary your CRM can act on — not a transcript.
+Aim for 3–7 structured fields plus a short note.
+The full transcript is always available if anyone needs more context later.

 Was this article helpful?